tkhamez/neucore/doc/Plugins.md

 with each Neucore release.

 Besides that, **do not use** any class from Neucore or any library that Neucore provides.
 Those can change or be removed without notice.
-Also, do not access the database directly.
+Also, do not access the Neucore database directly.

 ## Install a plugin